iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 Let's develop an application designed to evaluate the function:
 $$f(x) = ax^3 + bx^2 + cx + d$$

-where the coefficients a, b, c and d are kept confidential using an application secret
+where the coefficients a, b, c and d are kept confidential using an application secret, and the input x is given as argument of the app.

 Let's create a directory tree for this app in `~/iexec-projects/`.